 - Toss to coat.

-To plate, add chilaquiles to a plate.
-Top with queso fresco, diced onion, sour cream, and chopped cilantro.
+Transfer the chilaquiles to plates and top with queso fresco, diced onion, sour cream, and chopped cilantro.

 Serve the eggs on the side and enjoy!